Originated his characters “Wayne Campbell” and “Dieter” while at Second City

 In 1988, Myers moved to Second City’s Chicago location at the request of Andrew Alexander.
 There, he worked alongside Bonnie Hunt, Richard Kind, and Betty Thomas, who made her directorial debut with Kuwait Until Dark or Bright Lights, Night Baseball.
 After working with Martin Short at Second City Toronto’s 15th anniversary show, legend has it Short called Lorne Michael and urged him to hire Myers for SNL.

-In 1989, Myers began his six-year stint on SNL.
-Two of his most popular characters, Wayne Campbell and Dieter, had actually premiered on The Second City stage only a few years prior.
-For his work on the show, he won an Emmy for Outstanding Writing in a Variety or Music Program in 1989.
-Throughout his tenure, he was known for offbeat characters and accent work.
-In 2015, Rolling Stone ranked him fourth on their list of best SNL characters of all-time.
+Myers began his six-year stint on SNL in 1989.
+Two of his most popular characters, “Wayne Campbell” and German talk show host “Dieter,” debuted on The Second City stage only a few years prior.
+For his work on the show, Myers won an Emmy for Outstanding Writing in a Variety or Music Program in 1989, and Rolling Stone ranked him fourth on their list of best SNL characters of all-time in 2005.

-During his time on SNL, Myers filmed Wayne’s World and Wayne’s World 2, which were both commercial and critical successes.
-Once he left SNL in 1995, he began work on the Austin Powers franchise.
-He both wrote and produced Austin Powers: International Man of Mystery, and was both the titular role and the main antagonist, Dr. Evil.
+During his time on SNL, Myers filmed Wayne’s World and Wayne’s World 2, both commercial and critical successes.
+After SNL in 1995, he began work on the Austin Powers franchise, writing and producing the first installment, Austin Powers: International Man of Mystery, as well as playing both the titular role and the main antagonist, “Dr. Evil.”
 He reprised these roles, along with two more characters, in the subsequent sequels.
-Aside from Austin Powers, he voiced the role of Shrek in all four Shrek films, had a small role in Inglourious Basterds, directed the documentary Supermensch: The Legend of Shep Gordon.
+In addition to the Austin Powers franchise, his lengthy resume includes voicing the role of “Shrek” in all four Shrek films, appearing in Inglourious Basterds, playing real-life legendary club owner Steve Rubell in 54, and directing the documentary Supermensch: The Legend of Shep Gordon.